dungthtd9126/write-up-task-1/task4/README.md

 - The new shell will just like the shell in a server, all it pipes are bidirectional, it uses sockets to output / input

-- The only different is i controled the server by default because it is my server
+- The only different is i controlled the server by default because it is my server

 - And most importantly, it has all pipes open